 They also allow for extra movement if worn without the jacket on a warmer day, the lack of sleeves allows a greater range of motion, so your sleeves don’t bulk up as you draw, aim and fire.

-The most popular shooting cap is the flat cap which should be worn firm around your head and front facing to protect the sun from your eyes, its normally made from tweed.
-See the options below we have recently had made up from Bateman & Ogden cloth.
+The most popular shooting cap, normally made from tweed, is the flat cap which should be worn firm around your head and front facing to protect your eyes from the sun.
+Note some of the examples we have below, made from heritage cloth by Bateman & Ogden.

-These are the traditional bottoms for shooting, often in tweed to match the suit and waistcoat but can be contrasting.
-The bottom hem which is normally just under the knee is adjustable to allow you to create a watertight seal where it meets the sock.
-The style of wearing them is to order them slightly too long so that you can hitch them up slightly and fold the excess material over the top of your boot to create another water-seal.
-See in the image below.
+Breeches are the height of tradition for shooting.
+They are often designed in tweed to match the suit and waistcoat but can also be contrasting.
+The lower hem, which is normally just under the knee, is adjustable to allow you to create a watertight seal where the hem meets the sock.
+The breech style is normally slightly long, which allows you to fasten them up slightly and fold excess cloth over the top of the boot to create another water-seal.
+The image below shows this full traditional look.

 Below is a recent three piece suit order with matching breeches and matching hat as seen above in the hat section.
 These have been made of a Bateman & Ogden tweed in a slight check, with velcro adjustable bottoms.
 This is it in its baste form for the interim fitting of our full bespoke handmade hand-finished product.

 If you decide you’d like to go more colourful or have had a shooting jacket for a while that needs mending; tweeds can easily be patched and fixed to make them more unique to you.
 British tweed, particularly if worn in the wetter weather will mould to your body, tweeds wick, and blend beautifully in their environments.

 We recently had a client that came to us wanting a tweed the colour of lime greens and pink heather from a photo he had taken on a walk on the moors.
 Tweeds can be colourful as the birds are colourblind so it makes no difference.